-While nobody wants to deal with getting pulled over by the police, it is helpful to think about what you should do if such a thing happens.
-One thing you might be wondering is if you are legally required to take a breathalyzer test.
-Arizona law has several harsh penalties put into place to try and curb the existence of DUI offenses.
-These serve not only to aggravate existing charges but may also confuse the accused defendant.
+Nobody wants the police to pull them over.
+However, is helpful to think about what you should do if this happens.
+One thing you might wonder is if Arizona legally requires you to take a breathalyzer test.
+Arizona law has several harsh penalties to try and curb the existence of DUI offenses.
+These serve not only to aggravate existing charges but also to potentially confuse the accused defendant.

-Arizona has a law known as “implied consent,” meaning that by driving on roadways in the State of Arizona a driver agrees that if he or she is arrested for a DUI-related offense, the driver will submit to a test of his or her breath, blood, urine, or other bodily substances to determine the levels of alcohol or other drugs in the driver’s system.
-Consequently, your right to refuse to submit to a breathalyzer is different depending on whether you are under arrest.
+Arizona has an “implied consent” law.
+This means by driving on Arizona roads, you consent to testing under certain circumstances.
+Specifically, this applies if the police arrest you for a DUI-related offense.
+Implied consent means you will submit to a test of his or her breath, blood, urine, or other bodily substances.
+This test will determine the levels of alcohol or other drugs in your system.
+An important part of this law is that it applies when you are under arrest for a DUI-related charge.
+Consequently, your right to refuse to submit to a breathalyzer depends on whether you are under arrest.

-If you refuse to take the test after you have been arrested, the officer will demand that you submit your license.
+If you refuse to take the test after your arrest, the officer will demand that you submit your license.
 You will, however, get a temporary driving permit that is good for fifteen days.
 Afterward, the officer must make a sworn report explaining that he or she had reasonable grounds to believe that you were driving under the influence, that you refused to take the test, and that he or she warned you of the consequences of refusal.